Kenneth William Penner

 - Died May 28, 1959 in Sacramento, CA USA

 Ken Penner, a great minor league pitcher, was briefly in the majors in 1916 and 1929.
-With the 1929 Cubs he posted an ERA of 2.84.
-The Cubs went on to win the pennant, but Penner did not appear in the Series.
+With the Chicago Cubs in 1929 he posted an ERA of 2.84.
+The Cubs went on to win the pennant, but Penner did not appear in the World Series.

 With the Cubs, he was the same age as teammate Rogers Hornsby.